Documentation + Tests in Rust

 What if we could raise the bar?
 What if our code examples were tested?
 What if we could run those same code examples as test cases to ensure they are validated when we test our code?

-Go ahead and play with meaning_of_life and watch how running your test cases now results in failures not just in your inline unit tests, shown here at the bottom of my file, but also in your documentation test cases.
+and watch how running your test cases now results in failures not just in your inline unit tests, shown here at the bottom of my file, but also in your documentation test cases.

 One noteworthy element is that you might find this to be too verbose for a reader, as in they should not need to see your code and assertions in the documentation.
-There is a simple modification you can make in this regard to improve the usability of your code examples — prefix anything you dont want a user to read with a # and run your documentation task again.
+There is a simple modification you can make in this regard to improve the usability of your code examples — prefix anything you dont want a user to read with a #

 All and all this is probably my favorite feature of the ecosystem, though borrowing is also neat once you get it.